Frequently asked questionsFind the answers to your questions here

 Use the links at the side to navigate to the relevant section.

 How long does the programme take?

-How often will I see my assessor, in person and on the phone?
+How often will I see my coach, in person and on the phone?

-You will have contact with your assessor for a formal review every 4-5 weeks.
-Those sessions will either be face to face, or over the phone or via Skype.
+You will have contact with your coach for a formal review month.
+These sessions will either be face to face, over the phone or via Skype.
 You will see your coach for a face2face meeting with your manager once a quater

 How many workshops will I need to attend?